Partner Communications (NASDAQ:PTNR) Shares Gap Up to $6.82

 Analysts Set New Price Targets

-Separately, StockNews.com started coverage on shares of Partner Communications in a research note on Friday.
+Separately, StockNews.com initiated coverage on shares of Partner Communications in a research note on Friday.
 They issued a “hold” rating for the company.

 Partner Communications Trading Up 4.6 %